Illy-hans/CV/README.md

 **User Expericence**

 User experience has always been a central focus of my work.
 Whether it was creating an exceptional dining experience or ensuring that customers feel heard and understood.
-Every customer-facing deliverable presents an opportunity to foster long-term customer relationships, and this principle has been integral to all my endeavors and has informed how I have advocated for customers.
-I have consistently created detailed reports and proactively sought data to inform the product team about priority features/areas.
+Every customer-facing deliverable presents an opportunity to foster long-term customer relationships, and this principle has been integral to all my work, informing how I have advocated for customers.
+I have created detailed reports and proactively sought data to inform the product team about priority features/areas.
 This includes identifying which functionalities an MVP should include and shaping the product's long-term direction based on user feedback and needs.
-By prioritizing user experience, I have contributed to the development of products that not only meet but exceed customer expectations.
+By prioritising user experience, I have contributed to the development of products that not only meet but exceed customer expectations.

 **Communication**

 All of my roles have relied heavily on the ability to communicate effectively, promptly, and knowledgeably to build trust with both internal and external stakeholders.
-In my previous position, clear and direct communication was crucial due to the shared responsibilities within our team as we were working remotely.
+In my previous position, clear and direct communication was crucial to sharing responsibilities remotely.
 Managing customer expectations was a key aspect of this role, allowing me to refine various communication skills and quickly assess customer needs.
-Following agile methodologies at Makers further enhanced my communication abilities, as these practices encouraged rapid responses and resolutions to project bockers as and when they arose.
+Following agile methodologies at Makers further enhanced my communication abilities, encouraging rapid responses and resolutions to project blockers as and when they arose.

 **Teamwork**

 Throughout my career, I have developed a strong ability to adapt to individual communication needs to enhance teamwork.
 Whenever I collaborate with someone new, I prioritise discussing their preferred work style, communication methods, and feedback preferences.
 This approach has proven to be highly effective in fostering immediate team cohesion.
 At CharlieHR, working within a small team and collaborating cross-functionally enabled us to achieve significant results across a wide range of responsibilities.
-My transition to Makers further refined these skills in a different environment, utilising different techniques engaging in pair programming, collaboratively resolved bugs, and adhered to agile methodologies.
+My transition to Makers further refined these skills in a different environment; utilising different techniques engaging in pair programming, collaboratively resolved bugs, and adhering to agile methodologies.

 ## Professional Experience
 #### Customer Advocate - CharlieHR	        November 2021 - October 2023

 * Part of an agile team of three, delivering impactful projects including a 30% churn decrease and boosted customer health by 20%+ within key segments.